 Andrew has been a GP in Kensington for the last 15 years.
 Since joining the Board he has been involved in commissioning care from Chelsea and Westminster with particular focus on quality.
 He has also been supporting the development of whole systems integrated care and chairs the Finance and Performance committee for WLCCG.

 Rachael is a GP principal in a GP training practice in Notting Hill and has a particular interest in education and organisational development.
 She leads our Commissioning Learning Sets, an educational forum for practices to provide peer support and learning.
 She is also the clinical lead for dermatology and the CCG representative on the St Charles Development Committee.

 Dr Naomi KatzVice Chair

 Naomi has been a GP in Westminster since 2008.
-She works at a GP in a practice within Queens Park & Paddington, where she has an interest in women's and children's health.
-Naomi is also the clinical lead for musculoskeletal and diagnostics.
+She works as a GP in a practice within Queens Park & Paddington.
+Naomi is interested in women's and children's health.
+She is also the Clinical lead for musculoskeletal and diagnostics.

 Dr Richard HookerGP member